SAP-archive/BUILD/README.md

 # Make a Contribution

-BUILD is composed of <a href="#Modules in Build">multiple modules</a>, each of which have their own repository.
-We encourage contributions of any sort, to any of these repositories.
+So you want to contribute to BUILD?
+Good choice!
+There is lots of scope for contribution, and there's plenty to do!
 Popular contributions include bug reports, feature requests, and new features.
 [This document](https://github.com/SAP/BUILD/wiki/Contribution-Guidelines) describes how to make contributions to any of these modules.

 # <a name="Modules in Build"></a> Modules in BUILD
 **Foundation Modules**